xrigueira/xrigueira/README.md

 ## About me

 - 👀 I’m interested in machine learning, functional data analysis, and computer vision.
-- 🌱 I’m currently learning how to develop more efficient and robust algorithms.
+- 🌱 I’m currently learning how to develop generalizable and explainable ML-based environmental models.
 - 💞️ I’m looking to collaborate on research projects and I'm trying to get my Ph.D.

 ## 🛠  Technologies and tools